SeaQL/seaql.github.io/Blog/blog/2025-09-30-sea-orm-rbac.md

 6. Wildcard for convenience

-Sometimes we need to grant superusers or service accounts full access without enumerating every table/permission.
+Sometimes we need to grant superusers full access without enumerating every resource/permission.

 Design: Opt‑in `*` wildcard for 'all permissions' or 'all resources.'

 7. Per‑user overrides

-Occasionally, a single user needs an exception (e.g. a contractor who can only read one table, or an admin who should be denied one sensitive table).
+Occasionally, a single user needs an exception (e.g. a contractor who can only read one table, or a manager who should be denied one sensitive table).

 Design: User‑level overrides to grant/deny permissions.